The U.K. bought 250 ventilators from China. Doctors warn they could kill.

 The doctor who wrote the letter works at the Sandwell and West Birmingham NHS Trust, a regional division of the U.K.'s publicly funded National Health Service, and it was directly addressed to a senior NHS official.

-The doctor who sent the letter was not available for comment on what, if any, measures were taken to address the concerns raised.
+The sender was not available for comment on what, if any, measures were taken to address the concerns raised.

 It is not clear who in the British healthcare system directly saw the letter, but the Department of Health and Social Care, which oversees the NHS and the purchase of ventilators from abroad, said in an email to NBC News that it was aware of doctors' concerns and has raised them with the manufacturer.